feliperomero3/AdventureWorks/README.md

-After messing around with multiple projects e. g. one for DataAccess, Domain, Infrastructure, Services, etc. This time I'll be using regular folders for layering purpouses.
+After messing around with multiple projects e. g. one for DataAccess, Domain, Infrastructure, Services, etc. This time I'll be using regular folders for layering purposes.
 If the need arises we can always add projects later.

 One of the main reasons to do this is to experiment with Identity 2 which is included as default authorization/authentication mechanism when you pick